 Usually skills adjacent to your job need not be ones that you need to do your job directly – for example you can happily code away without ever learning how to file a bug report (far too many people do) – but most jobs require interacting with other people doing the same job.
 You may have coworkers, you may have a professional community, etc. So most job adjacent skills are ones that you should also try to pick up if you do the job itself.

 There are exceptions.
 Some job adjacent skills that you might benefit from are specific to the type of job you have.
 For example, I’m a backend developer.
 I have to work with frontend developers, and this means that it would be useful for me to acquire frontend developer adjacent skills.
 There is some overlap, but not all of these are the same frontend developer adjacent skills that a sales person would need to acquire.

 One simple example of a skill that I should acquire is how to launch the app in a way that compiles all the CSS, etc, and to understand the buildchain enough that I don’t have to go bother someone and say “Help what’s a grunt it’s telling me it can’t find a grunt” when something doesn’t work.
 This is a front-end developer adjacent skill that the front-end developers should also have but that sales people probably don’t need to care about.

-But another example of these is that I should know how to design an API in a way that cleanly exposes the data in a way that front-end developers can easily make use of.
+Another example of these is that I should know how to design an API in a way that cleanly exposes the data in a way that front-end developers can easily make use of.
 This is a front-end developer adjacent skill that the front-end developers don’t need to have – it’s not their job, it’s mine.
 They need to have skills around how to use an API and how to clearly convey their requirements, but building it isn’t their thing and it doesn’t need to be.
 Sales people are unlikely to care about this one either.